NREL/latex_editing/README.md

 This is the repository for LaTeX class files and template documents that can be used to produce articles, reports, and presentations that conform to NREL's style guide.

 # Requirements
+## Web-based documents
+1. NREL has implemented a web-based latex editor.
+This can be found at latex.nrel.gov

+## Desktop document preparation
-1. A working installation of Latex 2014 or 2015.
-This can be obtained from e.g. http://tug.org/texlive/ or https://tug.org/mactex/.
+1. A working installation of Latex.
+Please install the most up-to-date version possible.
+LaTeX can be obtained from e.g. http://tug.org/texlive/ or https://tug.org/mactex/.
 2. Some experience with using latex to produce journal articles or reports.
-3. Basic understanding of how to use command line programs.

 # Download
 Click on the "Download ZIP" button on the lower right of this page.